ciscoheat/eslint-plugin-dci-lint/README.md

 ## Running

 In the project directory, you can run ESLint with `npx eslint .` but while coding it's best to use it with a code editor, for example [VS Code](https://code.visualstudio.com/).
 This [extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) gives you linting as you type (or search for ESLint in the extensions panel).

+## How to use / Tutorial

+A comprehensive tutorial series is available at [https://blog.encodeart.dev/dci-tutorial-for-typescript-part-1](https://blog.encodeart.dev/dci-tutorial-for-typescript-part-1).

 ## Supported Rules